Evolution, Me & Other Freaks of Nature: Characters

 Mena Reece — narrator of the story and protagonist.
 Mena is an average freshman, overprotected and overly unexposed to pop culture because of her parents.
 She develops a crush on Casey and then they go out in the end.

 Casey Connor — Mena's only friend in school and her science lab partner.
 Casey is a very intelligent boy who loves Lord of the Rings and is considered somewhat nerdy.

 Kayla Connor — Casey's older sister and senior in high school.
 She is also very smart and is into journalism.
 She has her own website which she reports on daily.

 Ms. Shepherd — The freshman science teacher at New Advantage High School.
 She can be funny in a not entirely obvious way.
 As a lover of science, she will not back down and will defend herself when the topic of not teaching evolution arises.
 Surprisingly, it is revealed at the end of the novel that Ms. Shepherd attends church.

 Teresa — Mena's former group member and is now considered an enemy out to get her.

 Denny — A fellow student.
 He's been tormented by the "Back Turners" to the point of attempted suicide for being gay.
 He's one of the things that Mena wrote in her letter exposing her church.

 Awards

 The American Library Association chose Evolution, Me & Other Freaks of Nature as one of the Best Books for Young Adults 2008.
 Kirkus Reviews chose the novel as one of its recommendations for Young Adult Reading Groups.
-The novel was also nominated for the South Carolina Young Adult Book Award, the Connecticut Nutmeg Awards for 2013, and is a Utah Beehive Young Adult nominee.